|

 The artist must possess the courageous soul that dares and defies.

-They walk far above the earth, shuffling on the wings of clouds.
-Their silhouettes are framed in golden gate spires of steel.
+They walk far above the earth, sidestepping billowing clouds.
+Their silhouettes are framed by golden spires of steel.
 They are not like you and me.
 Not of this world.
 Or, in fact, they are.
-How else could we see them as they climb the rails, so unsure, before leaping out into sky, falling fast and free?
+How else could we see or sense their uncertainty as they climb the rails before they leap out into sky, falling fast and free?

 There were days when she was unhappy, she did not know why,—when it did not seem worth while to be glad or sorry, to be alive, or dead; when life appeared to her like a grotesque pandemonium and humanity like worms struggling blindly toward inevitable annihilation.